Nutrition and Dietetics — B.S. and M.S.

 Students desiring an M.S. degree in nutrition and dietetics who do not have a bachelor's degree may take this three-year course of study at Loma Linda University.
 The first two years of the curriculum offer the opportunity to complete the undergraduate portion.
 Students complete the graduate courses during the third year after which they will be eligible to take the registration exam.
-Both the bachelors and masters will be awarded simultaneously.
+The bachelor's and master's degrees will be awarded simultaneously.

 Program learning outcomes